jillusc/RockPaperScissors/README.md

 # ROCKPAPERSCISSORS!

 This page hosts a classic game that is normally played by people using gestures with their hands.
 Rock, Paper, Scissors is typically used as a way to determine possession of some kind and the decision-making aspect is presented via an easy and very fair concept of play.
 ROCKPAPERSCISSORS! enables users to play against an "unseen opponent" as the computer generates a random response to the player's choice.
 It is a fun and chance-based game; it makes no demands, requiring simply the user's interaction.
-And, designed for mobiles, it can be enjoyed in any situation on the go!
+And, due to its simplicity of design suited for smaller screens, it can be enjoyed in any situation on the go!

 <img src="https://github.com/jillusc/RockPaperScissors/blob/main/assets/images/readme%20images/main%20page%20screenshot 576px.png">